 - Development of detailed tephrostratigraphies in the Eastern Mediterranean region (Italy, Santorini)

 - Abrupt climate change

-- Reconstruction of Natural hazard events from sediment records
+- Reconstruction of environmental change and natural hazard events from terrestrial sediment records

 - Lateglacial and Holocene palaeoenvironmental changes at the Isle of Wight (MRes project by Daniel Howlett 2019/20)